Germany's financial regulator chief leaves in wake of Wirecard

 BaFin declined to comment further.

+Allegations of fraud at Wirecard had swirled for years, though BaFin and German prosecutors long focused their investigations on the investors and journalists who had highlighted irregularities.

+As the company edged towards collapse, BaFin staff bought and sold its shares in ever higher volumes.

-Reporting by Tom Sims and Patricia Uhlig; Editing by Kirsti Knolle and Frances Kerry
+Reporting by Tom Sims and Patricia Uhlig; Additional reporting by Ludwig Burger; Editing by Kirsti Knolle, Frances Kerry and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.